rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### List Alerts for Investigation

-Retrieve a page of alerts associated with the specified investigation
+This action is used to retrieve a page of alerts associated with the specified investigation

 ##### Input